-Supervision for the MPhil/PhD will be delivered jointly by staff from Metanoia Institute and Middlesex University.
-A preparatory programme delivered at the Metanoia Institute that provides candidates with specialist training in psychotherapy training methods.
+Supervision for the MPhil/PhD is delivered jointly by staff from Metanoia Institute and Middlesex University, starting with a preparatory programme delivered at the Metanoia Institute to provide candidates with specialist training in psychotherapy training methods.
 The candidate will be a part of the programme as described on the link below:

 The candidates will also gain access to Middlesex University research training, library and academic community.

 The Metanoia Enrolment period lasts 3-12 months.
 Candidates can then complete the MPhil in approximately 2.5 years and the PhD in approximately 3.5 years.

 We welcome applications at any time in the year for intake in October and January.

 You will apply to both Metanoia and Middlesex University, but please contact firstname.lastname@example.org first for an initial conversation about the programme.

 The Preparatory programme (3-12 months depending on candidate needs): £2500

 This includes access to Institute facilities, monthly research seminars and member benefits.
 After this, the programme follows the Middlesex University fees structure as below.

 Full-time students: £4,700 per year*

 Due to UK Government visa regulations, students from outside the EU cannot study part-time in the UK.